 - S1: Ultimate Hat has been removed so I run Scorch here to give Leblanc more early game poke pressure.

 - S2: Transcendence, Absolute Focus, are the viable options here primarily.
-I use primarily Transcendence, as it directly provide combat stats, and allows you to reach 30% cdr with just Luden's Echo and Level 10 which is super neat.
+I use primarily Transcendence, as it directly provide combat stats, and allows you to reach 30% cdr with just Luden's Tempest and Level 10 which is super neat.
 Same with reverted Leblanc.

 Ignite was Leblanc's primary spell in S6, but from S6-S7 mid lane changed to more of a support role, and various Leblanc nerfs caused her to not due as much early damage.
 Due to these changes, it was not as advisable to take Ignite.
 However, after Leblanc's revert in 8.8 and the Ignite buffs, this spell by far outweighs Teleport.